 The SuperMid is extremely durable; MLD's attention to detail during construction is top-notch.
 The largest threat to longevity is snow loading during winter storms; be aware of how much is accumulating and if it's coming down heavy set alarms to remind you to clear it off.
 As always, be sure to secure the guy lines well for high winds.
-Use the factory installed bungy cord loops on the mid-panel tie outs.
-This is a large shelter, and the bungy attachments help to distribute the force of very strong winds.
+Use the factory installed bungee cord loops on the mid-panel tie outs.
+This shelter is large, and the bungy attachments help to distribute the force of powerful winds.

 Ease of Set-up

-Like all single pole pyramid tarps the Mountain Laurel Designs SuperMid can pitch very quickly with just the four corner tie outs.
-Our trial set up in the backyard took 3 minutes (we used a 6 foot yard rake that was handy).
+Like all single pole pyramid tarps, the Mountain Laurel Designs SuperMid can pitch very quickly with just the four corner tie outs.
+Our trial set up in the backyard took 3 minutes (we used a 6-foot yard rake that was handy).
 Subsequent set ups lashing two trekking poles together also took about 3 minutes.
-With some practice, stakes in hand, and soft soil it can go up in less than a minute for two people.
-If you are using the SuperMid as a multi-night basecamp shelter, keep in mind a pair of your trekking or ski poles will be occupied.
+With some practice, stakes in hand, and soft soil, it can go up in less than a minute for two people.
+If you are using the SuperMid as a multi-night basecamp shelter, keep in mind you'll need a pair of your trekking or ski poles.
 It is not a bad idea for a group to carry an extra pair of poles on a backcountry ski trip anyway.
-Tying things out in a stormproof fashion while camping on snow takes considerably longer, but even so pyramid tarps are generally the fastest and easiest type of shelter to pitch.
-When it's nuking out, the near instant protection is very nice.
-We find that the tightest set-up can be achieved by erecting the SuperMid in a square, rather than pulling too hard on the mid panel ground level tie outs.
+Tying things out in a stormproof fashion while camping on snow takes considerably longer, but even so, pyramid tarps are generally the fastest and easiest type of shelter to pitch.
+When it's nuking out, the near-instant protection is very nice.
+We found that we got the tightest set-up by erecting the SuperMid in a square, rather than pulling too hard on the mid panel ground-level tie-outs.

-Eight stakes minimum are necessary, and none are included.
-Guy line is included, but in one large coil.
+Eight stakes minimum are necessary, and you will have to provide them.
+Guy line comes in the package, but in one large coil.
 It took us about 10 minutes to cut it to length and add it to the LineLocs.
-A tube of silNet is included, and you should seal the seams before your first trip.
+A tube of SilNet comes in the package, and you should seal the seams before your first trip.
 The SuperMid's primary drawback, related to set up, is that it takes up more space than most other tents and shelters; the footprint is much larger.

-Exposed areas and/or in winter with relatively large campsites.
+Exposed areas and in winter with relatively large campsites.
 The main benefit of a single pole pyramid is bombproof wind and snow protection in exposed areas, and lots of headroom.
-Pitched on the snow, you can dig a trench all the way around the inside, leaving a bench seat around the perimeter, and a cooking platform in the center to support the pole.
-This is an super roomy shelter for ski touring, and makes a perfect basecamp cooking shelter with standing room and seating for six when you trench and bench.
+Pitched on the snow, you can dig a trench around the inside, leaving a bench seat around the perimeter, and a cooking platform in the center to support the pole.
+This model is a super roomy shelter for ski touring and makes a perfect basecamp cooking shelter with standing room and seating for six when you trench and bench.
 We love a large pyramid for canoeing and rafting trips as well.
 It's super easy to set up with an oar or paddle.